aqiu384/megaten-database/src/p3r/walkthrough/ave-walkthrough.md

-# Persona 3 Reload: All Voiced Events Walkthrough
+# All Voiced Events Walkthrough - Persona 3 Reload
 #### Goals
 * Obtain all achievements
 * Complete the persona compendium